-In today's world, artificial intelligence has what it takes to transform many industries and change the way we live. finance is no exception.
-One of the areas where AI could make significant progress is financial accounting.
+In today's world, artificial intelligence has the potential to transform numerous industries and to finance is no exception.
+One of the areas in which AI could make significant progress is financial accounting.

 AI and finance - made for each other

 Financial accounting, an area characterised by its complicated processes, numerous rules and dependencies, offers enormous potential for the application of AI.
-The very definition of artificial intelligence shows the possibilities in this sector.
-A complex algorithm that can mimic human behaviour in a specific or general area enables machines to work intelligently and learn from their mistakes.
+The definition of artificial intelligence itself demonstrates the possibilities in this sector.
+A complex algorithm that can mimic human behaviour in a specific or general area makes it possible for machines to work intelligently and learn from their mistakes.
 This enrichment of process knowledge is invaluable in financial accounting.

 ChatGPT passes US exam for auditors